We will do all we can to help you at this difficult time:

 Unless there was a life insurance policy to deal with this, the sale of a real-estate asset would be one possible solution – but not the only one.
 Selling securities or taking out a loan could be attractive alternatives, depending on your financial, family or tax situation.

 After the death of your spouse, the amount of your income or pension may decrease significantly, unlike certain large outgoings such as heating, rent, insurance policies and property taxes.
 So you may have to review your budget.

 - Your investments

-Depending on your new situation, your Private Banking Centre
+Depending on your new situation, your BNP Paribas Fortis branch

 will offer to check your investor profile.
-This profile and the suggestions of your Private Banker
+This profile and the suggestions of your BNP Paribas Fortis adviser

 will help you to clarify your long-term perspective and to adapt your investments to your current and future requirements.
 You could, for example, decide to supplement your pension with income from your investments.